Headkillah/chapter-merger/ReadMe.md

 ## Mono implementation support
 This program is not tested in [Mono](http://www.mono-project.com/).
 This program does not currently support Mono.
 Maybe, in the near future!

+## Thanks
+[MKVToolNix team](https://www.bunkus.org/videotools/mkvtoolnix/) for the great tool.
+The idea behind this program was conceived merely upon using mkvtoolnix tools.